RESOURCES & SERVICES

 Co-Dean for Natural Sciences/Associate Professor of Engineering

-Ethan Brue joined the engineering department in 2000.
+Ethan Brue has been part of the Engineering Eepartment since 2000.
 Dr. Brue has taught Heat Transfer, History of Science and Technology, Fluid Mechanics, Machine Design, Intro to Engineering, Solar Energy Engineering, Dynamic Systems, and Material Science.
 His research interests include biomass gasification and combustion, solar energy engineering, and the history of technology.
 Dr. Brue is a licensed Professional Engineer (P.E.) in the state of Iowa.

 Dr. Brue has several different topics on which he can speak: